Using QuickBooks Accounting and Financial Reports

 These reports are most useful for following up with your customers who have outstanding balances so that you can ensure that you collect payments.
 You can also use the information for cash flow planning purposes, as the reports estimate how much and how long it will take your customers to pay any amounts they owe to you.
 Here is a list of possible QuickBooks Customers & Receivables Reports:

 QuickBooks A/R Aging Reports will give you more information about how much your customers owe you along with how long these balances have been unpaid by your customers with the following features:

-- A/R Aging Summary: The A/R Aging Summary Report will let you know how much each of your customers owe.
+- A/R Aging Summary: The A/R Aging Summary Report will let you know how much each of your customers owes.
 It will also show you how long each customer’s balance has been overdue.

-- A/R Aging Detail: The A/R Aging Detail Report will give you a detailed list all of your customers unpaid invoices and how long they have been overdue.
+- A/R Aging Detail: The A/R Aging Detail Report will give you a detailed list of all of your customer's unpaid invoices and how long they have been overdue.